octimot/StoryToolkitAI/README.md

 There seems to be a problem with the Resolve libraries on some Windows 10 machines, because either Windows sucks or we suck (definitely not us), but we're trying to find a fix.

+### Tool freezing during playback
+Currently, the tool gets stuck as it waits a reply from the Resolve API, while Resolve is playing back, but it gets un-stuck as soon as the playhead stops moving.
+This will be fixed in a future update soon.

 ### Please report any other issues
 As mentioned, the tool is in a super raw state of development.
 We use it every day in our editing workflow, but some issues might escape us.
 Please report anything weird that you notice and we'll look into it.